 © Kelly Miller

 Miller, Kelly, "Perceptions of Teams in Providing Safe Handoffs" (2021).
-Regis University Student Publications.
+Regis University Student Publications (comprehensive collection).
 1000.